Many of you have come across a company called Melius and are wondering Is Melius Legit? Can you make money with this company?

 - retail subscriptions are offered with no retail volume requirement

-- compensation plan is set up for the primary purpose to incentivize affiliate recruitment
+- the compensation plan is set up for the primary purpose to incentivize affiliate recruitment

 - not legally registered with relevant bodies